 Top Ten Tips!
 I like the sound of that, don’t you?
-Sweet!
+Thank you!

-Well, here’s the reality, today I am going to share five of my Top Ten Tips for artists and songwriters.
+So here’s the deal, today I am going to share five of my Top Ten Tips for artists and songwriters.
 The remaining five will be shared in another post.